Newmill

 There are a number of country parks near Newmill including Tehidy Country Park, Kit Hill Country Park, and Mount Edgcumbe House and Country Park.

-There are a several good villages in the Newmill area like Cremyll, and Botallack.
+There are a number of villages near Newmill including Cremyll, and Botallack.

 Historic Buildings to visit near Newmill include Mount Edgcumbe House and Country Park.

-Newmill's best nearby airports can be found at Cornwall Airport Newquay, and Land's End Airport.
+Newmill has some unmissable airports nearby like Cornwall Airport Newquay, and Land's End Airport.

 Newmill History